 Paul was a member of The Perth County Conspiracy in the ‘70s, touring and recording with the group, both in Canada and abroad.
 Later, he formed the band Island while living on Canada’s West Coast.
 Island performed original music for several more years, and was popular on the festival and community hall circuit in the west.

 Born in Toronto in 1953, Paul was immersed from the very beginning in a very musical environment.
 His older brother Steven is a well-known Canadian composer and retired professor of music at the University of Ottawa.
 It was his early influence that inspired him to pursue musical studies.
 Starting at six years old, he studied violin and piano at the Royal Conservatory of Music in Toronto.
 Paul also studied theory, ear training, and was a member of the Conservatory String Orchestra.

 At 15, Paul was lured into more popular music, and he began exploring song writing and performing in rock bands.
 He toured with bar bands on the Ontario, and then the B.C. circuits.
 These included Medicine Wheel, Wild Blue Yonder and others.
 In 1973, he joined the Canadian group The Perth County Conspiracy, and moved to Stratford, Ontario.
-During this time the group performed regularly at the Black Swan Coffee House in Stratford, and he toured across Canada with the group.
+During this time the group performed regularly at the Black Swan Coffee House in Stratford, and toured across Canada.